-f) Repayment of collected management fees to certain investors and commission sharing agreements
+g) Repayment of collected flat fee to certain investors and commission sharing agreements

-At its sole discretion, the Management Company may agree with individual investors to repay to these investors part of the management fee which it has collected from them.
+At its sole discretion, the Management Company may agree with individual investors to repay to those investors part of the flat fee it has collected from them.

-The Management Company generally passes on portions of its management fee to intermediaries.
+The Management Company generally passes on some of its flat fee to intermediaries.
 This is done as remuneration for sales services on the basis of brokered stocks.
 This may account for a considerable proportion of said fee.
 The Management Company does not receive any refunds from the remuneration and reimbursement of expenses that is to be paid from the Fund assets to the Depositary and third parties.
 Non-cash benefits which are offered by brokers and dealers and used by the Management Company in the interests of investors remain unaffected.

-g) Issue, redemption and exchange of units
+h) Issue, redemption and exchange of units